c-r-h/c-r-h/README.md

     A bit less long ago, I put together a team to write the CIFS specifications for Microsoft.
 We wrote [[MS-CIFS]] from scratch and overhauled [[MS-SMB]].
-The latter volume represents the additions and changes made to SMB1 starting with Windows 2000.<br/>
+The latter volume represents the additions and changes made to SMB1 starting with Windows 2000.
+Once again, SMB1 has been [rightly deprecated][SMB1JoseB] by Microsoft, but it's still in use in a lot of environments.
   - [SMB3 Offload Engine][Zambezi]<br/>
-    These days I'm working on SMB2/3 integration with distributed file systems, and on SMB3 Offload.
-I think it would be cool if the low-level message handling could be moved to a SmartNIC or similar device.<br/>
+    These days I'm working on SMB2/3 integration with distributed file systems, and on an SMB3 Offload Engine.
+I think it would be cool if low-level encryption, compression, and basic message handling could be moved to a SmartNIC or similar device.<br/>
     ‣ Compression and Encryption<br/>
     ‣ Multichannel and Multi-protocol<br/>
     ‣ Packet marshalling/unmarshalling<br/>